 Food Tour Partners

-The following businesses feature on our food tours.
+The following businesses feature on our food tours & retreats.
 Please click on the links below for more information on where to taste and order their products:

-Established in 2003, the Christchurch Farmers' Market runs every Saturday from 9am until 1pm all year round.
-Set in the stunning grounds of Riccarton House and Bush, the farmers' market has the best of Canterbury's produce on offer, Hummingbird coffee and live music.
+Enjoy the taste of Marlborough's best seasonal fruit, vegetables, and other produce. sRelax knowing that meat, cheese and eggs all come from animals that have been treated humanely.
 The market is widely acclaimed for both the quality and diversity of its fresh farm products, and artisan and prepared foods.
 The actual stallholders are the producers themselves – people who grow, rear or bake the food that they sell.

 Ground Gourmet Essentials produces a range of hand-ground spice blends and condiments.
 Exotic spices are ground in a traditional mortar and pestle to make authentic blends from the Middle East, Asia, and the Pacific.
 Find them at the Lyttelton Farmers' Market every Saturday along with fresh hummus, salads, pestos and sandwiches - and occasionally local fresh goat meat from Otaranui Farm!